Cascade-HPC/Cascade/README.md

 **CASCADE: Content-Addressed Distributed KV Cache Storage for Tiered Data Architecture LLM Inference (Submitted SC'26)**

 ## Introduction
-CASCADE is a distributed KV cache management system designed for large-scale LLM inference on HPC systems.
+CASCADE is a distributed KV cache management system designed for large-scale LLM inference on disaggregated architectures.
 It integrates GPU HBM, host DRAM, and parallel file systems into a unified tiered memory hierarchy with cross-node KV cache sharing.
 To efficiently support multi-node/GPU deployments, CASCADE introduces:
 - A unified tiered memory hierarchy with data placement and promotion,